 - There are no clinically adverse side effects to ongoing long-term use; and

-- Despite natural creatine produced being slowed down with supplementation it will return to normal levels after a few weeks of stopping creatine.
+- Despite natural creatine production being slowed down with supplementation, it will return to normal levels after a few weeks of stopping creatine.

 Will You Lose Your Gains If You Stop Taking Creatine?